 As the new Bushfire and Natural Hazards CRC lays its foundations over the coming year, the Bushfire CRC will focus on completing its research program and working with partners to ensure the research is thoroughly taken up within our sector.

 Bushfire CRC partners can be assured that during 2013/14, research utilisation and contract research will continue.
 On the contract side, some research extends through to 2016.
-I encourage any partners with further needs for specific contract research to talk to me about your ideas.

 Clearly, the Bushfire CRC has much ongoing work to do so its members gain the most from their 10 years of investment in fire science.